bemoid/bemoid/scss/objects/table/table.md

 ### Hightlighting

-A `.table--striped` modifier class will add background to every even row of the table.
+A `.table--stripe` modifier class will add background to every even row of the table.

 [[example file=objects/table/example/bordered.html]]